unytco/unyt-sandbox-tx5/testing_docs/5_0_Smart_Agreement_Release.md

 Other (nonsystem level) agreements can be updated at any time.

-This approach isn't as flexible as being able to change all agreements at any time, but given some of the earlier points that we've mentioned about time in distributed systems, it is an approach that enables iteration, while delivering consistent agreement on which rules are in force and enables the enforcement of those rules.
+This approach isn't as flexible as being able to change all agreements at any time, but given some of the earlier points that we've mentioned about time in distributed systems, it is an approach that enables iteration, while delivering consistent aligment on which rules are in force and enables the enforcement of those rules.
 The duration of a config window could be set to last for a very short period of time (an hour, or a day) or for something longer (a month, perhaps).

 If you want to dive into how Smart Agreements are structured, check out our [Intro to Smart Agreements (Three Layers)](./4_1_intro_to_smart_agreements.md).
 And if you want to see some guidance and examples and possibly even create your own, see our [Templates and Smart Agreements Library](https://github.com/unytco/smart_agreement_library).